wlonk/arcadia/rules/money_and_lifestyle.rst

 befits a royal duke.

 Spend 0 to be on hard times: very few servants, fashions falling behind the times, only enough to invite a few guests over.
+You rely on the extension of credit and accrue debts.
 Your reputation and investments may be at risk.